Wilton, CT

 The Location: Where alcohol service will take place

 Most applications take 3 to 6 months to process, though provisional permits can be obtained in 3 to 4 weeks for an additional fee.
-Permit types range from Restaurant Liquor (LIR) to Package Store (LIP) to Café permits (CAF), and each have associated state fees.
+Permit types range from Restaurant Liquor (LIR) to Package Store (LIP) to Café (CAF) permits, and each have associated state fees.
 For a complete walkthrough of Connecticut's permit process see our guide to Connecticut Liquor Permit applications.

 Due to its history of alcohol restrictions, Wilton is sometimes considered a damp town (i.e. not quite dry, not quite wet).
 In recent decades, Wilton has liberalized, going as far as to accommodate a local brewery in 2024.
-In some districts, alcohol-serving establishments need special permits—as of 2026, Wilton requires special permit applicants submit via their online portal.
+In some districts, alcohol-serving establishments need special permits, which includes a site plan review among other local requirements.
+In 2026, Wilton began requiring special permit applicants submit via their online portal.

 Off-Premises Permits